fsharp/fslang-design/RFCs/FS-1007-additional-Option-module-functions.md

 val getOrDefault : 'a -> 'a option -> 'a
 val defaultIfNone : 'a -> 'a option -> 'a
 val orDefault : 'a -> 'a option -> 'a
+val fill : 'a -> 'a option -> 'a // ExtCore.Option.fill
 ```

 #### Option.map overload